Exploring Kadalu Storage in k3d Cluster - GlusterFS

 - Captures the required info into

-config map - Bring up
+kadalu-infoconfig map - Bring up

-pods or connect to external gluster if required and write directory structure on brick - All containers which require volfiles will fill pre-made jinja templates with
+serverpods or connect to external gluster if required and write directory structure on brick - All containers which require volfiles will fill pre-made jinja templates with

-or ask for volfile incase of external gluster and starts brick/mount process - Sidercars in CSI pods will be listening to api-server and delegates requests to already deployed CSI pods
+kadalu-infoor ask for volfile incase of external gluster and starts brick/mount process - Sidercars in CSI pods will be listening to api-server and delegates requests to already deployed CSI pods

 - Based on the invoked gRPC call, process running in CSI pods fulfills the request

-unless something exciting happens or I get any new requests to blog around kadalu specifics.
+And this brings a closure to the series Exploring Kadalu Storage unless something exciting happens or I get any new requests to blog around kadalu specifics.